Table of Contents

 1. Loss of glacial caps

-An increase in temperature is accountable for the melting glaciers and ice caps on the poles.
-This is a cause of concern because glaciers are a part of the natural ecosystem and play a crucial role in determining the flowing rate of rivers, the sea level, the rain cycles, among many other things.
+An increase in temperature is accountable for the melting glaciers and ice caps on the poles, fitting as the perfect introduction for a global warming essay.
+This is a cause of concern because glaciers are a part of the natural ecosystem and play a crucial role in determining the flowing rate of rivers, the sea level, and the rain cycles, among many other things.
 Their loss also leads to habitat loss of several species, including endangered ones.

 2. Rise in temperature